wumbologyscholar/What-To-Eat/README.md

-# Welcome to the What To Eat Project, aka, P's Indecision Machine.
+# Welcome to What To Eat, aka, P's Indecision Machine.

 This is a command-line program, written in Python3 and utilizing TheMealDB API, to allow groups of any size to each be assigned a randomly chosen recipe/ meal to cook, and then